-All families should have received a phone call/email/text from the school on Monday of this week indicating your child's cohort and staggered entry dates.
+All families should have received a phone call/email/text from the school last week indicating your child's cohort and staggered entry dates.
 If you do not know which days your child should attend, please contact the school by email or phone (contact info below).

-Fairfield staff will be reaching out to all families next week starting on Tuesday with teacher and class information.
+Fairfield staff will be reaching out to all families today (Tuesday September 1) with teacher and class information.

 Arriving on the bus:

 - As students are welcomed off the bus by a staff member, they will walk directly to their designated class cohort line up spot (below).
 Staff will be present to support students in finding their line up and to supervise the lines.
 Kindergarten students and students with special needs will be accompanied by a staff member.
 Students will wait in their class cohort line until the bell rings at 8:55am and then be escorted by their teacher into the school directly to their classroom.